Our Simple 9-Step Estate Planning Checklist from The Postage for 2023

 You could have the most air-tight collection of documents possible, but if no one knows about them or where to find them, it will all be for naught.

 Secure Storage for Your Estate Planning Documents

-With The Postage, estate planning has never been more effective or efficient.
+With The Postage, following this estate planning checklist has never been more effective or efficient.
 Our online platform is both simple to navigate and features bank-quality security measures.
-You can upload all of your information and documents, organize them swiftly, and assign viewing permissions to the delegates you choose.
+You can create your will, upload all of your information and documents, organize them swiftly, and assign viewing permissions to the delegates you choose.
 The power to proactively plan for the future in the present is in your hands.